Bosch Fellow – Professional and Intercultural Experience in Germany

 -German language training provided before departure for the program and in Germany.
 No German language skills required at time of application.

--Lifelong membership in the Robert Bosch Fellowship Alumni Association.
+-Lifelong membership in the Robert Bosch Fellowship Alumni Association and the broader Bosch Alumni Network (BAN).

 Candidates for the Robert Bosch Foundation Fellowship Program must meet the following requirements: